jeelion22/Roadmap-Day33-SQLBOLT-Practice/README.md

 ## Acknowledgements

-I thank [SQLBOLT](https://sqlbolt.com/) for their efforts to made such a tutorials that give opportunities to ALL learn SQL without any restriction.
+I thank [SQLBOLT](https://sqlbolt.com/) for their efforts to made such a tutorials that gives opportunities to ALL to learn SQL without any restriction.

 ---